-There are currently four primary legislative instruments that comprise the financial management framework for NSW.
-These Acts cover a wide range of activities, specifying how money can be invested, who can incur expenditure, the auditing requirements that must be met and how financial activity is to be publicly reported.
+Previously four primary legislative instruments that comprised the financial management framework for NSW.1These Acts covered a wide range of activities, specified how money could be invested, who could have incurred expenditure, the auditing requirements and how financial activity was publicly reported.

-It has been more than three decades since the financial framework was enacted.
-Some of the Acts no longer reflect, let alone promote, world class public administration.
-The NSW Government is consolidating and updating the four existing Acts, to create the Government Sector Finance Bill 2018 (GSF Bill) and to rename the Public Finance and Audit Act 1983 as the Government Sector Audit Act 1983, containing audit and Public Accounts Committee provisions.
+The previous framework no longer reflected, let alone promoted, world class public administration.
+The NSW Government consolidated and updated the four previous Acts, to create the GSF Act and to rename the Public Finance and Audit Act 1983 as the Government Sector Audit Act 1983, containing audit and Public Accounts Committee provisions.

-The GSF Bill clarifies the principles and accountabilities inherent to the appropriate management of public finances, which is relevant to all public sector agencies, authorities and officials.
+The GSF Act clarifies the principles and accountabilities inherent to the appropriate management of public finances, which is relevant to all NSW public sector agencies, authorities and officials.
 Regulations and Treasurer's directions will support the new legislation and promote good financial management across the NSW Government.

-The aim of the overall reform is to ensure the legislative framework in NSW is conducive to best practice financial management, not just now but for decades to come and to allow an environment that supports implementation of new and innovative financial products by Government.
+The aim of the overall reform was to ensure the legislative framework in NSW is conducive to best practice financial management, not just now but for decades to come and to allow an environment that supports implementation of new and innovative financial products by Government.